mythrij/onedatashare/README.md

 Building
 ========

-On most systems, simply run `make'.
-For systems without a make command, the entire source tree can be found
+On most systems, simply run `make`.
+For systems without a Make command installed, the entire source tree can be found under the `stork` directory.
+Running `javac` on all of it, putting the output class files in a JAR file, and putting that in `lib` effectively accomplishes what `make` does.

 Installation
 ============

 Right now there's no automatic installation.
 There will be, just not right now.
-If you want to install Stork system-wide, after building you can copy this entire directory into a
+If you want to install Stork system-wide, after building you can copy this entire directory wherever you want (perhaps `/usr/local/stork/` if you're using a FHS'y system) and making a symlink to `bin/stork` somewhere in your path.

 Prerequisites
 =============